Araullo vs. Aquino

 Issues

-Whether the DAP violated Article VI, Section 29(1) of the 1987 Constitution, which states that no money shall be paid out of the Treasury except in pursuance of an appropriation made by law – The Supreme Court ruled yes, as DAP involved unauthorized spending.
+- Whether the DAP violates Section 29, Article VI of the Constitution (no money shall be paid out of the Treasury except in pursuance of an appropriation made by law).

 Ruling